baileyspraggins/static-a-token-v3/README.md

 2. Run the following command to deploy your token wrapper

 ```
-forge script script/AaveV3Wrapper.s.sol:AaveV3Wrapper --rpc-url $<.env Network RPC Variable> --broadcast --verify -vvvv
+forge script script/AaveV3Wrapper.s.sol:AaveV3Wrapper --rpc-url $<.env Network RPC Variable> --broadcast --verify --etherscan-api-key <Network name (corresponding with .toml)> -vvvv
 ```

-Below is an example of a deployment for aDAI on the Goerli Testnet
+### Below is an example of a deployment for Wrapped aDAI on the Goerli Testnet

-.env values:
+.env:

 ```
 # Values for token deployments